chilts/logfmtr/ReadMe.md

 This allows you to parse your structured logs properly for the required info, rather than parsing your text.

+This package is also opininated that you should only ever log each event to one place.
+In general, that should be `process.stdout` or `process.sstderr`.
+You may choose to create a logger for each, but you don't configure each log to go to multiple outputs.

 ## Synopsis ##

 ```js